pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/testing/integration.md

 ### A Basic Integration Test

-The following program is a simplified test of our example that provisions an [S3 bucket and objects in Pulumi](https://github.com/pulumi/examples/tree/master/aws-js-s3-folder):
+The following program is a simplified test of our example that provisions an [S3 bucket and objects in Pulumi](https://github.com/pulumi/examples/tree/master/aws-go-s3-folder):

-**example_test.go:**

 ```go
 package test